saha-rajdeep/serverless-lab/SERVERLESSLAB-README.md

 ## Setup

-To follow the procedures in this guide, you will need a command line terminal or shell to run commands.
-Alternatively, you can use Postman to execute APIs

 ### Create Lambda IAM Role
 Create the execution role that gives your function permission to access AWS resources.